Dirlewanger Brigade: Oskar Dirlewanger

-The eponymous Dirlewanger Brigade was led by World War I veteran and convicted criminal Oskar Dirlewanger, considered an amoral violent alcoholic who was claimed to have possessed a sadistic sexual orientation and a barbaric nature; he has been described as "the most evil man" in the SS.
+The eponymous Dirlewanger Brigade was led by World War I veteran and habitual offender, Oskar Dirlewanger, considered an amoral violent alcoholic who was claimed to have possessed a sadistic sexual fetish and a barbaric nature.

 After enlisting in the German Army as a machine gunner in 1913, Dirlewanger served in the XIII (Royal Württemberg) Corps rising to the rank of Leutnant (lieutenant) and receiving the Iron Cross first and second class during WWI.
 He joined the Freikorps and took part in crushing the German Revolution of 1918–19.
-After graduating from Frankfurt's Citizens' University with a doctorate in political science in 1922, he worked at a bank and a knitwear factory.
-By 1923 he had joined the Nazi Party.
-In 1934 he was sentenced to two years' imprisonment for "contributing to the delinquency of a minor with whom he was sexually involved", and for stealing government property.
+After graduating from Frankfurt's Goethe University with a doctorate in political science in 1922, he worked at a bank and at a knitwear factory.
+By 1923, he had joined the Nazi Party.
+In 1934, he was sentenced to two years' imprisonment for "contributing to the delinquency of a minor with whom he was sexually involved", and for stealing government property.
 The conviction led to him being expelled from the Nazi Party (but he was permitted to reapply for membership).
 Soon after his release, Dirlewanger was rearrested for sexual assault and sent to a concentration camp at Welzheim.
 In desperation, he contacted his old WWI comrade Gottlob Berger who was now a senior Nazi working closely with Reichsführer-SS Heinrich Himmler.
 Berger used his influence to help Dirlewanger join the Condor Legion, a German unit which fought in the Spanish Civil War (1936–1939).

-On his return to Germany in 1939, Berger helped Dirlewanger join the Allgemeine SS (General SS) with the rank of SS-Untersturmführer.
+On his return to Germany in 1939, Berger helped Dirlewanger join the Allgemeine SS (General SS) with the rank of SS-Obersturmführer.
 In mid-1940, after the invasion of Poland, Berger arranged for Dirlewanger to command and train a military unit of convicted poachers for partisan-hunting (Bandenbekämpfung).

 Composition

+In March 1940, Adolf Hitler received a letter from the wife of an Old Fighter party member, who revealed that her husband had been arrested and convicted for poaching in one of Germany's national forests.
+He had been caught hunting without a license or permit, a serious offense.
+The woman, in her desperate plea, begged Hitler to release her husband.
+She proposed that he be sent to the frontline to regain his honor, believing that such an act would allow him to redeem himself and restore the honor.